blowback/mouse-jiggler/README.md

 # ESP32 BLE Mouse Jiggler

-A device which periodically randomly perturbs the mouse, for keeping you active on chat media, stopping screen savers kick in etc etc
+A device which periodically randomly perturbs the mouse, for keeping you active on chat media, stopping screen savers from kicking in etc

+It's a BLE HID peripheral that identifies as a mouse.
+It's indistinguishable from a regular bluetooth mouse, because it *is* a bluetooth mouse.

 # setup